Myoporum/Plus4-Wiki/content/kamp-purging/README.md

 On the Plus4 there are 2 KAMP_Settings.cfg, the one in the KAMP directory is not used, the one in the same directory as printer.cfg is the one being used.
 This can be a little confusing because the actual Line_Purge.cfg is in the KAMP\ directory.
 Keep that in mind if you decide to edit settings.

 If using beacon or cartographer, the default 10mm is possibly too close.
 The purge line is barely cleared by the screws and it's possible for the beacon/carto to knock the the purge line into the path of the nozzle if there is a bit of curled up ooze attached to it.
+You also probably should be running Stew675's modified KAMP purge https://github.com/qidi-community/Plus4-Wiki/blob/main/content/bed-scanning-probes/Beacon3D/RevH-Normal/Line_Purge.cfg